-Sant Pere, Santa Caterina and la Ribera is one of the four neighborhoods that make up the Ciutat Vella (Old City) of Barcelona.
-It itself comprises three historical districts, bordered to the north by Lluís Companys and the Ciutadella Park, to the south by Vía Laietana, and nestled in-between Barceloneta to the east, and the Eixample to the west.
+One of the four neighborhoods that make up the Ciutat Vella (Old City) of Barcelona: Sant Pere, Santa Caterina i la Ribera comprises three historical districts, bordered to the north by Lluís Companys and the Ciutadella Park, to the south by Vía Laietana, and nestled in-between Barceloneta to the east, and the Eixample to the west.

 Sant Pere i Santa Caterina are two areas of the city that to this day have maintained their Medieval structure, with narrow, winding streets bustling with lively shops and restaurants.
 Sant Pere, Santa Caterina and Sant Agustí are names associated with the predominant religious institutions that once defined the area.